TinyUmbreonAnalyst/startup/README.md

 * replaced the button in game with a actual image of a rock, with some animation
 * Replaced the x with an image of a sparkle, to better indicate for users to click them to spawn points
 * Several other bug fixes.
+* Deployed Simon in a correct subdomain, and my service to the tinyplushyumbreon.link